stratosphereips/StratosphereLinuxIPS/docs/usage.md

-Your information will be lost only if you're out of space and redis can't write to dump.rdb or if you don't have permissions to write to /var/lib/redis/dump.rdb, otherwise you're fine and the saved database will contain all analysed flows.
+Your information will be lost only if you're out of space and redis can't write to dump.rdb or if you don't have permissions to write to /var/lib/redis/dump.rdb, otherwise you're fine and the saved database will contain all analyzed flows.

 ## Whitelisting